Setting Goals for Work: Planning Short- and Long-term Career Goals

 But what else do they need to do to get there?

 “One of the best strategies,” Donahue said, “is to work backward from the goal and identify what steps need to be taken to get there.
 If this is done carefully, then you can identify where your main gaps and needs exist in your career (progress).”

 If your dream is to become a narrative designer for a major game, you may want to:

 - Think about taking some creative writing courses while you’re still in college.

 - Begin networking with developers in the industry.

 - Arrange an internship with a development company.

 Those are three big stepping stones that will help you get to where you want to go that you can add to your checklist of goals.

 Approaching this strategically will help you break down the overarching goal and nail down what else you should be looking to achieve along the way. “(You) can gain motivation and clarity of vision from well-established goals,” Donahue said.
-With your strategic roadmap in mind, you can move forward with the confidence that you know exactly what your next step is.
+Then, with your strategic roadmap in mind, you can move forward with the confidence that you know exactly what your next step is.